LCOGT/synthetic-pointer-data/README.md

 Because the training data is generated outside of the repository in which the model was built, the .h5 file must be shifted into Portfolio/telescope-api-main/api/data for the training data to be accessed.
 The data is then fed into `booster.py` to train the model, which outputs `model_ra.json` and `model_dec.json`, which gives the relative weight of each feature when the model was learning.

+Note: changed booster.py locally to train model on all 20,000 points instead of having it split data into training, eval, and testing.

 ### Testing

 Shift the model.json files into Portfolio/telescope-api-main/api-flask/models